Karna (Vaghela dynasty): Second Khalji invasion

+Devala Devi, daughter of Karna (Karan Deva II) with Khizr Khan, son of Alauddin Khalji, enthroned (detail).
+Duval Rani Khizr Khan of Amir Khusrau Dihvali.
+Scribe: Sultan Bayazid ibn Nizam.
+Mughal, dated A.H.
+976 (1568) National Museum, New Delhi (L53.217).

 Karna lost his throne permanently after a second invasion from Delhi in 1304.
 According to Amir Khusrau's poem Ashiqa, the invasion resulted from a request by Karna's former wife Kamala Devi, who had been captured by Alauddin's forces during the first invasion.
 Eight years after being inducted into Alauddin's harem, Kamala Devi requested Alauddin to get her daughter Devala Devi from Gujarat.
 Although Karna agreed to the demand, Alauddin ordered his army to invade Gujarat for a second time.
 Ashiqa is not historically reliable, but some of the later medieval writers present its narrative as history.
 Other medieval chroniclers give different accounts of this incident, some of them omitting the bit about Kamala Devi's request.
 According to the 16th century chronicler Firishta, Karna escaped to the Yadava kingdom, where Ramachandra of Devagiri gave him the principality of Baglana.
 Karna was defeated during Alauddin Khalji's conquest of Devagiri, and his daughter Devala was captured and taken to Delhi.
 According to one account, he fled towards Devagiri, but was denied asylum there, and ultimately sought shelter from the Kakatiyas in Warangal.

 The Jain writer Kakka Suri, in his Nabhi-nandana-jinoddhara-prabandha (1336), describes the end of Karna as follows: "On account of his [Alauddin's] prowess, Karṇa, the ruler of Gurjaratrā, fled away in all haste and having wandered about in many kingdoms died the death of a pauper."
 No concrete information is available about Karna's death or his descendants.
 A 1498 CE inscription shows that a family of the Vaghela clan was ruling at a place called Dandahi, as subordinates of the Muslim ruler Mahmud Begada.
 The rulers of the Rewa State also claimed descent from the Vaghelas through one Bhimadeva.